CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/C/OPS.2.4 remote maintenance.md

 A reporting process for support and remote maintenance issues should be established (eg ticket system).
 All access by the remote maintenance SHOULD only be permitted after successful authentication.

-The security infrastructure releases required to establish remote maintenance accesses SHOULD be integrated into the established firewall rules processes.
+The security infrastructure releases required to establish remote maintenance accesses SHOULD be integrated into the established firewall rule processes.
 It should be implemented mechanisms for detection and defense against high-volume attacks, TCP state exhaustion attacks and attacks at the application level.

 All remote maintenance operations SHOULD be recorded.
 The resulting log data SHOULD be evaluated regularly.

 ### 3.3 Requirements for increased protection requirements

-Listed below are exemplary proposals for requirements that exceed the state of the art level of protection and should be considered IN THE EVENT OF INCREASED PROTECTION.
+Listed below are exemplary proposals for requirements that go beyond the level of protection afforded by the state of the art and should BE considered AT INCREASED PROTECTION.
 The concrete determination takes place within the framework of a risk analysis.
 The letters in parentheses indicate which basic values ​​are given priority protection by the requirement (C = confidentiality, I = integrity, A = availability).

 #### OPS.2.4.A21 Create a contingency plan for remote maintenance (A)

-In the context of emergency preparedness, a concept SHOULD be developed to minimize the consequences of a failure of remote maintenance components and what activities should be carried out in the event of a failure.
+In the context of emergency preparedness, a concept SHOULD be developed to minimize the consequences of failure of remote maintenance components and what activities should be carried out in the event of a failure.
 The emergency plan SHOULD ensure that faults, damage and consequential damage are minimized, and that timely restoration of normal operation takes place.

 #### OPS.2.4.A22 Redundant use of mobile communication networks (A)